Save Money in Mexico through Time Share Presentation

 We actually only spent $540 equivalently.
 We were able to combine the free transportation with other activities, eliminating extra cab rides.
 Plus, we got $100 in great food and drink.
 We didn’t use the Diamond International gift certificates.

-Thus, going to the time-share presentation saved us about $1000, taught us something we didn’t know, introduced us to two beautiful properties, got us access to pools and beaches, and gave us quite a few laughs and giggles.
+Thus, going to the Cabo time-share presentation saved us about $1000, taught us something we didn’t know, introduced us to two beautiful properties, got us access to pools and beaches, and gave us quite a few laughs and giggles.
+Going to the Cancun time-share presentation save us over $450, taught us about newer time-share models, made us think additionally about how we are doing our nomad life, and got us to two far-flung locations we definitely would not have booked if we would have paid full price.

 Yup, it was worth it.

-So, when the Time Share Hawkers ask you a question at the Cabo airport, answer, listen, negotiate, show up, have fun, laugh, and save.
+So, when the Time Share Hawkers ask you a question at the Cancun or Cabo airport, answer, listen, negotiate, show up, have fun, laugh, and save.
 Plus, you might end up with a 10-year vacation!
-And that’s how to benefit from Cabo San Lucas Time Share system.
+And that’s how to benefit from the Mexico Time Share system.